swfsql/bitcoin_on_the_shore/notes.md

-Título: Bitcoin para crianças de 40 anos
+Título: Bitcoin à beira-mar
-Title: Bitcoin for 40yo children
+Title: Bitcoin on the Shore

 --------